What's the hidden ingredient in "pure" maple syrup? FIND OUT HERE.

 • What if the Celtic sea salt has lots of heavy metals?

 We actually tested twice.
-As it turns out, the first test results from March had too high a LOQ (limit of quantification).
+As it turns out, the first test results from March had a LOQ (limit of quantification) that was to high.
 So, we sent new products in April for testing at a lower LOQ.

 The results are in!
 Our bone broth tested A+++ for arsenic, cadmium, lead, and mercury.